 - Fill-in-the-blank questions.
 You can use this format to ask members of your community about their opinions and other topics;

 - This or that posts.
-They can be likened to fill-in-the-blank questions.
+They can be similar to fill-in-the-blank questions.
 In this case, you would ask your members to see if they prefer option A or B. Both of these community engagement strategies can be great engagement drivers in and of themselves, as people debate why one option is better than the other;

 - Gamify community engagement.
 Gamification is the process of transforming dull content into something more playful, interactive, and stimulating by appealing to the emotions and psychology of your community members;

-- Maintain community trust and order by moderating firmly but fairly.
+- Maintain trust and order by moderating the community firmly but fairly.
 Winning the interest of your community entails more than just inviting them to participate.
 You must also set expectations for how they should behave if a discussion becomes too heated, as well as where to draw the line in terms of appropriate content.

 Bonus: Covid community engagement strategies